-The manager of the Fund is Eastspring Investments (Singapore) Limited (the "Manager"), whose registered office is at 10 Marina Boulevard #32-01 Marina Bay Financial Centre Tower 2 Singapore 018983.
-The Manager is regulated by the Monetary Authority of Singapore.
+The manager of the Fund is Eastspring Investments (Singapore) Limited (the "Manager"), [Company Registration No. 199407631H], whose registered office is at 10 Marina Boulevard #32-01 Marina Bay Financial Centre Tower 2 Singapore 018983.
+The Manager is regulated by the Authority.